-Recommendation: Grant permission for staff to negotiate the provisions of a management contract with Billy Casper Golf for the company's possible operation of the Bradford Creek Public Golf Course.
+Recommendation: Grant permission for staff to negotiate the provisions of a management contract with Billy Casper Golf for the company's possible operation of the Bradford

+Creek Public Golf Course.

-Title of Item: Request to utilize Federal and State Asset Forfeiture Funds to purchase various equipment for the Police Department Explanation: Abstract: The Police Department is requesting authorization to purchase needed equipment for the department by utilizing Federal and State Asset Forfeiture Funds.
+Request to utilize Federal and State Asset Forfeiture Funds to purchase various equipment for the Police Department

+Abstract: The Police Department is requesting authorization to purchase needed equipment for the department by utilizing Federal and State Asset Forfeiture Funds.
 These funds are the direct result of money and property seized during criminal investigations.

 Explanation: The Police Department is seeking approval to use both Federal and State Asset Forfeiture funds to purchase equipment needed for the department.
 Copies of quotes for each item are attached for your information.

-The following is a description of proposed expenditures requested from the Federal Asset Forfeiture account: Mini-Caliber Robot and Accessory package: \$54,110.85 This equipment will be for use by the Emergency Response Team during various
+The following is a description of proposed expenditures requested from the Federal Asset Forfeiture account:

+Mini-Caliber Robot and Accessory package: \$54,110.85